zuazo/boxbilling-cookbook/README.md

 * The *update* action is simulated for some objects that do not support it, using *delete* and *create*.
 * All the action names has been simplified to *create*, *update* and *delete*.

 **Note:** Keep in mind that some API calls require self-generated/auto-incremented MySQL identifiers.
-So its use can become complicated sometimes.
+So their use can become difficult sometimes.

 ## boxbilling_api Actions